Sustainability

 (Thousand t-CO2e)

-Total direct (Scope 1) GHG emissions Japan: 17 sites
+Total direct (Scope 1) GHG emissions (CO2 emission derived from energy) Japan:107sites

 Click here for more information

-Total indirect (scope 2) GHG emissions Location based Japan: 17 sites
+Total indirect (scope 2) GHG emissions Location based Japan:107sites

 Click here for more information

-Total other indirect (scope 3) GHG emissions Japan: 17 sites
+Total other indirect (scope 3) GHG emissions Japan:107sites

 Click here for more information